jkillingsworth/jkillingsworth.com/_posts/2019-09-14-estimating-the-weights-of-biased-coins.md

 {% chart fig-04-binomial-equal-biases.svg %}

-In the Monte Carlo simulation, we use a random number generator to simulate the outcome of each coin toss.
+In a Monte Carlo simulation, we use a random number generator to simulate the outcome of each coin toss.
 We record the terminal state after each round of four coin tosses.
 After running one million rounds of the coin toss game, the distribution of terminal states looks like this:

 {% chart fig-05-binomial-equal-pmfunc-simulated.svg %}